-You’ve seen countless before and after photos and read success stories and wonder if intermittent fasting is that good for weight loss?
+You’ve seen countless before and after photos, read success stories, and wondered if intermittent fasting is good for weight loss.
 Then you’ve come to the right place!

 Properly applied, intermittent fasting can bring about extraordinary weight loss success.
-Here you can find out exactly how it works and which health benefits you may unleash, based on current studies.
+Based on current studies, I show you exactly how it works and which health benefits you may unleash.

 What Is Intermittent Fasting?

-Intermittent fasting has become the most popular form of fasting worldwide due to its scientifically proven benefits.
+Intermittent fasting has become the most popular form of fasting worldwide due to its impact on weight loss results and scientifically proven benefits.

 It involves eating within a certain period and fasting for the rest of the day.

-There are various forms of intermittent fasting, but the most popular is fasting within a time window of around 16 hours.
+There are various forms of intermittent fasting, but the most popular is fasting within around 16 hours.

 Thereby, you eat only between noon and 8 PM.
-This way, your body can fast for 16 hours out of 24 hours with an 8-hour eating period in between.
+This way, your body can fast for 16 out of 24 hours with an 8-hour eating period.

-The fasting period ensures that your whole digestive tract rests for another 8 hours a day after 8 hours of sleep (or even before).
+The fasting period ensures that your whole digestive tract rests for another 8 hours daily after 8 hours of sleep (or even before).

 To start classic 16/8 intermittent fasting, all you need to do is skip breakfast.